jmoniz155/note-taker/README.md

 # note-taker

 ## Description
 This is a simple Note Taker application that allows users to add, view saved notes and delete the notes.
-This application uses an express backend and a jQuery front end.
+This application uses an express backend, HTML and CSs on the front end.

 ![](Assets/11-express-homework-demo-01.png)
 ![](Assets/11-express-homework-demo-02.png)